Koko-66/Project1_Domus-mea-finance/README.md

         - Various links and organisation of the content make it easy for me as a user to find and focus specifically on the information relevant to the me.

     - I can access the company's social media to leave a review.
-        - Footer contains a section "Recommend Us" links to social media pages.
+        - Footer contains a section _Recommend Us_ links to social media pages.

 ## <a name="credits"></a> Credits